 4. How do I nominate someone?

-Complete the nomination form and submit it to the Chair of the Sullivan Committee (see address on the nomination form).
-Nominations typically have supporting letters from several people describing how the nominee meets the criteria set forth for the Award.
+Begin the nomination process by sending an email to Buck Ryan, chairman of the Sullivan Committee (email@example.com).
+Nominations typically have supporting letters describing how the nominee meets the criteria set forth for the Award.